aorczyk/lego-pf-transmitter/README.md

 ### :warning: Warning!
 **The light (solar :sunny: or lamp :bulb:) falling on the diode or ir receiver interferes with the signal transmission.**

+### Command execution delay time
+Every command sending to receiver is a package of five the same signals.
+Command execution delay time depends of the signal length (maximum length is 16ms) and light interference to the signal (which may result in the first signals not being received).
+It could be different each time.
+The maximum delay time will be if the receiver only receives the fifth signal, is around: 16*5 = 80ms + time for processing the signals.

 ## Installation

 1. Open MakeCode and select '+ Extensions' in the 'Advanced' menu.